hiroshisuga/plugin-pick-random-user/README.md

 ## What is it?

-The Pick Random User Plugin shows a modal for moderator to pick a user (mainly viewer but it could also be a moderator) randomly out of the whole list of users present in a meetings.
+The Pick Random User Plugin is listed in the apps gallery for presenters to pick a user randomly out of the whole list of users present in a meetings.

 ![Gif of plugin demo](./public/assets/plugin.gif)